15th Light Horse

 Origin and History

 The regiment was created on March 10 1759 when King George II ordered Colonel George Augustus Eliott to raise a regiment of light dragoons.
 Eliott was seconded by the Earl of Pembroke as lieutenant-colonel.
-The unit was originally designated as the “15th Light Dragoons” although it was more commonly known as the “Eliot's Light Horse”.
+The unit was originally designated as the “15th Light Dragoons” although it was more commonly known as the “Eliott's Light Horse”.
 It has the honour of being the first British Regiment of Light Dragoons raised for permanent service.